 18. On advice from the National Commission that the application has been successful, the applicant will receive a letter of offer which will outline the conditions of the funding and the milestones / deadline for receipt of the final report.

 19. The applicant’s counter-signing of the letter constitutes a formal agreement between the applicant and the Ministry of Education on behalf of the National Commission.

 20. The applicant will be asked to provide bank account details which must be in the name of the recipient organisation, as shown in the application, and provide a pre-printed deposit slip as proof of your bank account details.
 Please note that the bank account must be a New Zealand bank account.
-Grants will not be paid to overseas bank accounts.
+Funding will not be paid to overseas bank accounts.

-24. In addition a 300 word summary suitable for publication by the National Commission must be provided.
+24. In addition, a 300 word summary suitable for publication by the National Commission must be provided.
 This should include photos, media releases or other relevant publicity.